LETTER TO HOUSEHOLDS

 - WHAT IF MY INCOME IS NOT ALWAYS THE SAME?
 List the amount that you normally receive.
 For example, if you normally make $1000 each month, but you missed some work last month and only made $900, put down that you made $1000 per month.
 If you normally get overtime, include it, but do not include it if you only work overtime sometimes.

 - WE ARE IN THE MILITARY.
 DO WE INCLUDE OUR HOUSING ALLOWANCE AS INCOME?
-If you get an off-base housing allowance, it must be included as income.
+If you receive an off-base housing allowance, it must be included as income.

 - MY SPOUSE IS DEPLOYED TO A COMBAT ZONE.
 IS HIS/HER COMBAT PAY COUNTED AS INCOME?
 No, if the combat pay is received in addition to her basic pay because of her deployment and it wasn’t received before she was deployed, combat pay is not counted as income.
 Contact your school for more information.